Skip to content

 The sleepy, cul-de-sac streets around Gifford Playground in Northeast Philadelphia are home to one of the city’s hidden melting pots.

 On Thursday afternoon, Georgian men cracked jokes while waxing a Toyota Corolla.
 Central Asian women in burkas walked their children home from school.
 A Colombian grocery store worker played with his dog, shouting commands in rapid-fire Spanish.
-And every street had at least one Ukrainian flag hanging from a window — or a “f — Putin” bumper sticker slapped on the back of a van.
+And every street had at least one Ukrainian flag hanging from a window — or a “f— Putin” bumper sticker slapped on the back of a van.

 Six out of every 10 residents in this part of the Somerton neighborhood were born outside the United States, according to the 2020 Census.
-But the area has also undergone a dramatic political shift: a place that broke Democratic not long ago, it‘s swung heavily Republican.
+But the area has also undergone a dramatic political shift: A place that broke Democratic not long ago, it‘s swung heavily Republican.
 And, talking to some residents, this is despite, or even because of, promises to seal the border.

 “This is a very Republican community, but you cannot say that everyone is Trumpist or Democratic to the bone,” said Roman Zhukov, 38, a Ukrainian immigrant and Republican committee person in the area.
 “It’s an immigrant community — a very dynamic one — but they’re also concerned about immigration, because they see the change in their own neighborhood.”

 In the 58th Ward, which covers the area, 47% of voters are registered Democrats and just 35% are Republicans.
-But like much of Northeast Philadelphia, the ward has swung further right over the past three presidential elections.
+But like much of Northeast Philadelphia, the ward has swung further right over the last three presidential elections.

 Democrat Hillary Clinton won here by a few hundred votes in 2016.
 In 2020, this community went for Trump by seven percentage points.
 And this year, he expanded his lead to nearly 16 percentage points.